Bijan-K/ExpressJS-DEVCAMPER-Course/README.md

 # DEVCAMPER-Course

-the project of Express js course by brad traversy

-uses MongoDB as database
+Express js project of brad traversy's course uses MongoDB as its database